yortus/asyncawait/README.md

 # API Reference
 ### `function async(fn: Function) --> (...args) --> Promise`
 Creates a function that can be suspended at each asynchronous operation. `fn` contains the body of the suspendable function. `async` returns a function of the form `(...args) --> Promise`.
 Any arguments passed to this function are passed through to `fn`.
-The promise is resolved when `fn` returns, or rejected if `fn` throws.
+The returned promise is resolved when `fn` returns, or rejected if `fn` throws.

 ### `function await(expr: Awaitable) --> Any`
 Suspends an `async`-wrapped function until the [awaitable](#what-works-with-await) expression `expr` produces a result.
 The result becomes the return value of the `await` call.
-Alternatively, if `expr` produces an error, then an exception is raised in the `async`-wrapped function.
+If `expr` produces an error, then an exception is raised in the `async`-wrapped function.